AlexBlandin/funcall/README.md

 ## Installation
-`funcall` has no dipendencies.
+`funcall` has no dependencies.
 Tested on Python 3, might work on Python 2.

 Not currently uploaded to PyPi.